Copyright The Lightning AI team.

 def _verify_is_manual_optimization(self, fn_name: str) -> None: if self.automatic_optimization: raise MisconfigurationException( f"to use {fn_name}, please disable automatic optimization:" " set model property `automatic_optimization` as False" )

-[docs] @torch.no_grad() def to_onnx(self, file_path: Union[str, Path], input_sample: Optional[Any] = None, **kwargs: Any) -> None: """Saves the model in ONNX format.
+[docs] @torch.no_grad() def to_onnx(self, file_path: Union[str, Path, BytesIO], input_sample: Optional[Any] = None, **kwargs: Any) -> None: """Saves the model in ONNX format.
 Args: file_path: The path of the file the onnx model should be saved to. input_sample: An input for tracing.
 Default: None (Use self.example_input_array) **kwargs: Will be passed to torch.onnx.export function.
-Example:: class SimpleModel(LightningModule): def __init__(self): super().__init__() self.l1 = torch.nn.Linear(in_features=64, out_features=4) def forward(self, x): return torch.relu(self.l1(x.view(x.size(0), -1) model = SimpleModel() input_sample = torch.randn(1, 64) model.to_onnx("export.onnx", input_sample, export_params=True) """ if _TORCH_GREATER_EQUAL_2_0 and not _ONNX_AVAILABLE: raise ModuleNotFoundError( f"`torch>=2.0` requires `onnx` to be installed to use `{type(self).__name__}.to_onnx()`" ) mode = self.training if input_sample is None: if self.example_input_array is None: raise ValueError( "Could not export to ONNX since neither `input_sample` nor" " `model.example_input_array` attribute is set." ) input_sample = self.example_input_array input_sample = self._on_before_batch_transfer(input_sample) input_sample = self._apply_batch_transfer_handler(input_sample) torch.onnx.export(self, input_sample, str(file_path), **kwargs) self.train(mode)
+Example:: class SimpleModel(LightningModule): def __init__(self): super().__init__() self.l1 = torch.nn.Linear(in_features=64, out_features=4) def forward(self, x): return torch.relu(self.l1(x.view(x.size(0), -1) model = SimpleModel() input_sample = torch.randn(1, 64) model.to_onnx("export.onnx", input_sample, export_params=True) """ if not _ONNX_AVAILABLE: raise ModuleNotFoundError(f"`{type(self).__name__}.to_onnx()` requires `onnx` to be installed.") mode = self.training if input_sample is None: if self.example_input_array is None: raise ValueError( "Could not export to ONNX since neither `input_sample` nor" " `model.example_input_array` attribute is set." ) input_sample = self.example_input_array input_sample = self._on_before_batch_transfer(input_sample) input_sample = self._apply_batch_transfer_handler(input_sample) file_path = str(file_path) if isinstance(file_path, Path) else file_path torch.onnx.export(self, input_sample, file_path, **kwargs) self.train(mode)

 [docs] @torch.no_grad() def to_torchscript( self, file_path: Optional[Union[str, Path]] = None, method: Optional[str] = "script", example_inputs: Optional[Any] = None, **kwargs: Any, ) -> Union[ScriptModule, Dict[str, ScriptModule]]: """By default compiles the whole model to a :class:`~torch.jit.ScriptModule`.
 If you want to use tracing, please provided the argument ``method='trace'`` and make sure that either the `example_inputs` argument is provided, or the model has :attr:`example_input_array` set.
 If you would like to customize the modules that are scripted you should override this method.
 In case you want to return multiple modules, we recommend using a dictionary.
 Args: file_path: Path where to save the torchscript.
 Default: None (no file saved). method: Whether to use TorchScript's script or trace method.
 Default: 'script' example_inputs: An input to be used to do tracing when method is set to 'trace'.
 Default: None (uses :attr:`example_input_array`) **kwargs: Additional arguments that will be passed to the :func:`torch.jit.script` or :func:`torch.jit.trace` function.
 Note: - Requires the implementation of the :meth:`~lightning.pytorch.core.LightningModule.forward` method. - The exported script will be set to evaluation mode. - It is recommended that you install the latest supported version of PyTorch to use this feature without limitations.
 See also the :mod:`torch.jit` documentation for supported features.
 Example:: class SimpleModel(LightningModule): def __init__(self): super().__init__() self.l1 = torch.nn.Linear(in_features=64, out_features=4) def forward(self, x): return torch.relu(self.l1(x.view(x.size(0), -1))) model = SimpleModel() model.to_torchscript(file_path="model.pt") torch.jit.save(model.to_torchscript( file_path="model_trace.pt", method='trace', example_inputs=torch.randn(1, 64)) ) Return: This LightningModule as a torchscript, regardless of whether `file_path` is defined or not. """ mode = self.training if method == "script": with _jit_is_scripting(): torchscript_module = torch.jit.script(self.eval(), **kwargs) elif method == "trace": # if no example inputs are provided, try to see if model has example_input_array set if example_inputs is None: if self.example_input_array is None: raise ValueError( "Choosing method=`trace` requires either `example_inputs`" " or `model.example_input_array` to be defined." ) example_inputs = self.example_input_array # automatically send example inputs to the right device and use trace example_inputs = self._on_before_batch_transfer(example_inputs) example_inputs = self._apply_batch_transfer_handler(example_inputs) with _jit_is_scripting(): torchscript_module = torch.jit.trace(func=self.eval(), example_inputs=example_inputs, **kwargs) else: raise ValueError(f"The 'method' parameter only supports 'script' or 'trace', but value given was: {method}") self.train(mode) if file_path is not None: fs = get_filesystem(file_path) with fs.open(file_path, "wb") as f: torch.jit.save(torchscript_module, f) return torchscript_module

 [docs] @_restricted_classmethod def load_from_checkpoint( cls, checkpoint_path: Union[_PATH, IO], map_location: _MAP_LOCATION_TYPE = None, hparams_file: Optional[_PATH] = None, strict: Optional[bool] = None, **kwargs: Any, ) -> Self: r"""Primary way of loading a model from a checkpoint.
 When Lightning saves a checkpoint it stores the arguments passed to ``__init__`` in the checkpoint under ``"hyper_parameters"``.
 Any arguments specified through \*\*kwargs will override args stored in ``"hyper_parameters"``.
 Args: checkpoint_path: Path to checkpoint.
 This can also be a URL, or file-like object map_location: If your checkpoint saved a GPU model and you now load on CPUs or a different number of GPUs, use this to map to the new setup.
 The behaviour is the same as in :func:`torch.load`. hparams_file: Optional path to a ``.yaml`` or ``.csv`` file with hierarchical structure as in this example:: drop_prob: 0.2 dataloader: batch_size: 32 You most likely won't need this since Lightning will always save the hyperparameters to the checkpoint.
 However, if your checkpoint weights don't have the hyperparameters saved, use this method to pass in a ``.yaml`` file with the hparams you'd like to use.
 These will be converted into a :class:`~dict` and passed into your :class:`LightningModule` for use.
 If your model's ``hparams`` argument is :class:`~argparse.Namespace` and ``.yaml`` file has hierarchical structure, you need to refactor your model to treat ``hparams`` as :class:`~dict`. strict: Whether to strictly enforce that the keys in :attr:`checkpoint_path` match the keys returned by this module's state dict.
 Defaults to ``True`` unless ``LightningModule.strict_loading`` is set, in which case it defaults to the value of ``LightningModule.strict_loading``. \**kwargs: Any extra keyword args needed to init the model.
 Can also be used to override saved hyperparameter values.
 Return: :class:`LightningModule` instance with loaded weights and hyperparameters (if available).
 Note: ``load_from_checkpoint`` is a **class** method.
 You should use your :class:`LightningModule` **class** to call it instead of the :class:`LightningModule` instance, or a ``TypeError`` will be raised.
 Note: To ensure all layers can be loaded from the checkpoint, this function will call :meth:`~lightning.pytorch.core.hooks.ModelHooks.configure_model` directly after instantiating the model if this hook is overridden in your LightningModule.
 However, note that ``load_from_checkpoint`` does not support loading sharded checkpoints, and you may run out of memory if the model is too large.
 In this case, consider loading through the Trainer via ``.fit(ckpt_path=...)``.
-Example:: # load weights without mapping ... model = MyLightningModule.load_from_checkpoint('path/to/checkpoint.ckpt') # or load weights mapping all weights from GPU 1 to GPU 0 ... map_location = {'cuda:1':'cuda:0'} model = MyLightningModule.load_from_checkpoint( 'path/to/checkpoint.ckpt', map_location=map_location ) # or load weights and hyperparameters from separate files. model = MyLightningModule.load_from_checkpoint( 'path/to/checkpoint.ckpt', hparams_file='/path/to/hparams_file.yaml' ) # override some of the params with new values model = MyLightningModule.load_from_checkpoint( PATH, num_layers=128, pretrained_ckpt_path=NEW_PATH, ) # predict pretrained_model.eval() pretrained_model.freeze() y_hat = pretrained_model(x) """ loaded = _load_from_checkpoint( cls, # type: ignore[arg-type] checkpoint_path, map_location, hparams_file, strict, **kwargs, ) return cast(Self, loaded)
+Example:: # load weights without mapping ... model = MyLightningModule.load_from_checkpoint('path/to/checkpoint.ckpt') # or load weights mapping all weights from GPU 1 to GPU 0 ... map_location = {'cuda:1':'cuda:0'} model = MyLightningModule.load_from_checkpoint( 'path/to/checkpoint.ckpt', map_location=map_location ) # or load weights and hyperparameters from separate files. model = MyLightningModule.load_from_checkpoint( 'path/to/checkpoint.ckpt', hparams_file='/path/to/hparams_file.yaml' ) # override some of the params with new values model = MyLightningModule.load_from_checkpoint( PATH, num_layers=128, pretrained_ckpt_path=NEW_PATH, ) # predict pretrained_model.eval() pretrained_model.freeze() y_hat = pretrained_model(x) """ loaded = _load_from_checkpoint( cls, checkpoint_path, map_location, hparams_file, strict, **kwargs, ) return cast(Self, loaded)

 @contextmanager def _jit_is_scripting() -> Generator: """Workaround for https://github.com/pytorch/pytorch/issues/67146."""
 LightningModule._jit_is_scripting = True try: yield finally: LightningModule._jit_is_scripting = False class _TrainerFabricShim: """Intercepts attribute access on LightningModule's trainer reference and redirects it to the Fabric object.""" def __init__(self, fabric: lf.Fabric) -> None: super().__init__() self._fabric = fabric def __getattr__(self, item: Any) -> Any: try: return getattr(self._fabric, item) except AttributeError: raise AttributeError( f"Your LightningModule code tried to access `self.trainer.{item}` but this attribute is not available" f" when using Fabric with a LightningModule." )